Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 * Which providers have the highest average claim amount?
 * Are there any correlations between the different features in the dataset?

-The CSV files were then combined and loaded into a pandas DataFrame for further processing.

-Machine Learning Model

-Before building the machine learning model, the data was preprocessed and cleaned.
-This included:

-* Converting date columns to datetime format
-* Handling missing values (NaN) by filling them with appropriate values or replacing them with 'Unknown'
-* Checking for duplicate records and removing them if necessary

-After cleaning the data, flags were created in the inpatient and outpatient datasets to distinguish between the two types of claims.
-The inpatient and outpatient datasets were then concatenated to create a unified 'train_claims' dataset.

-The 'train_claims' dataset was merged with the 'train_beneficiary' dataset to create a comprehensive 'train_data' dataset.
-Next, the length of stay for each claim and the total number of chronic conditions for each beneficiary were calculated.
-These new features can be useful for the machine learning model.

 <br/>
 <p align="center">
   <img width="460" height="200" src="Images/Correlation.png">